Parametric Exponential Linear Unit for Deep Convolutional Neural Networks: Experimentations

-We finally tested the proposed PELU on ImageNet 2012 task (ILSVRC2012) using four different network architectures: ResNet18~\citep{shah2016deep}, Network in Network (NiN)~\citep{lin2013network}, All-CNN~\citep{springenberg2015striving} and Overfeat~\citep{sermanet2013overfeat}.
+We tested the proposed PELU on the ImageNet 2012 task (ILSVRC2012) using four different network architectures: ResNet18~\cite{shah2016deep}, Network in Network (NiN)~\cite{lin2013network}, All-CNN~\cite{springenberg2015striving} and Overfeat~\cite{sermanet2013overfeat}.
+The ResNet18 building block structure is shown in Figure~\ref{fig:resnet-structure}.
+In order not to favor PELU to the detriment of ELU and BN+ReLU, we performed minimal changes by only replacing the activation function.
 We used either PELU, ELU or BN+ReLU for the activation module.
-Due to NiN's relatively complex architecture, we added BN after each max pooling layer (every three layers) for further reducing vanishing gradients.
-Each network was trained with a momentum-based stochastic gradient descent ($\mu = 0.9$) with the training regimes shown in Table~\ref{tab:imagenetTrainingRegime}.
-Regime \#1 starts at a higher learning rate (1e-1) than regime \#2 (1e-2), and has a larger learning rate decay of 10 compared to 2 and 5.
+Each network was trained following Chintala's Torch implementation \verb|imagenet-multiGPU.torch| \footnote{ \url{https://github.com/soumith/imagenet-multiGPU.torch}} with the training regimes shown in Table~\ref{tab:imagenetTrainingRegime}.
+Regime \#1 starts at a higher learning rate than regime \#2, and has a larger learning rate decay.

 Figure~\ref{tab:imagenet-results} presents the TOP-1 error rate (in \%) of all four networks on ImageNet 2012 validation dataset.
-We see from these figures that PELU consistently obtained the lowest error rates for all networks.
-The best result was obtained with NiN.
-In this case, PELU improved the error rate from 40.40\% (ELU) to 36.06\%, which corresponds to a relative improvement of 7.29\%.
-Importantly, NiN obtained these improvements at little computational cost.
-It only added 24 additional parameters, i.e. 0.0003\% increase in the number of parameters.
-This suggests that PELU acts on the network in a different manner than the weights and biases.
-Such a low number of parameters cannot significantly increase the expressive power of the network.
-We would not have seen such a large improvement by adding 24 additional weights to a convolutional layer with the ELU activation.
+In all cases, the networks using PELU outperformed the networks using ELU.
+NiN obtained the best result of 36.06\% with PELU, which corresponds to a relative improvement of 7.29\% compared to ELU (40.40\%).
+Since only 24 additional parameters were added to the network, this performance improvement indicates that PELU's parameterization acts in a different way than the weights and biases.
+Adding 24 additional weights throughout the network would not have been sufficient to increase the representative ability enough to get the observed performance improvement.
+Since such a low number of weights cannot significantly increase the expressive power of the network, these results indicate that the networks benefit from PELU.